holoviz/hvplot/doc/roadmap.md

 1. hvPlot's development should favor bug fixes vs. new features or feature enhancements.
 2. hvPlot's test suite should be re-factored and improved to catch bugs before users have to report them and to prevent potential regressions.
-3. Bugs reported by hvPlot users regularly come from one of its dependencies and in that case, it is mostly from HoloViews.
+3. Bugs reported by hvPlot users regularly come from one of its dependencies, typically HoloViews.
 It should be made easy for hvPlot users to find these bugs on GitHub.
 These bugs should be fixed too.

 ## 4. Figure out the future of the `.interactive` API